tesseract-ocr/tesstrain/README.md

 training tools.
 See the [installation notes in the tesseract repository](https://github.com/tesseract-ocr/tesseract/blob/master/INSTALL.GIT.md).

+### python

+You need a recent version of Python 3.x and `pip`.
+For Image-Processing the Python-Library `Pillow` is used.
+If you don't have a global Installation, please use the provided Requirements-file `pip install -r requirements.txt`.

 <!-- radical-stroke will be fetched as requirement to proto-model, kba Wed Jan 30 10:58:10 CET 2019

 ### language data